Apple-Glass/Apple-Glass/README.md

 # Apple Glass
 Use iPhone 12 and VR headset to simulate AR glass.
-Use iPhoen Lidar sensor and ARKit to enhance AR experience. https://developer.apple.com/videos/play/tech-talks/609/
+Use iPhoen LiDAR sensor and ARKit to enhance AR experience. https://developer.apple.com/videos/play/tech-talks/609/

 ## Use Cases